MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 697 - Epilogue 5 - Team Charm - Recruiting Regigigas.md

   * *If the player chooses "Refuse":*
 >
-> turned down Regigigas's offer to join.
+>`Hero Name` turned down Regigigas's offer to join.

   *   * * * *